Wind-WindKids/winding/samples/sophieandwind/winter.md

 @text: small
 And then, Wind told her a secret.

-“I can fly, here, in California.
-I have a real airplane.”

-Sophie looked at him, puzzled.
-“What do you mean?
-How can you have an airplane?”

-“It's not possible in Paris, but here, in California, rules are not the same," he said, grinning,
+“I got my own eGull," he said, grinning.

+Sophie's eyes went wide.
+"Wait—your own?
+Like, yours?”

+“Yeah.
+My dad and I found one.
+It's at the airport now.”

+“But... why?
+You can't fly it by yourself, anyway.”

-“It's an ultralight, an eGull, and kids can fly it, rules are this way.
-It is called Part 103.”
+“It's an ultralight, and I'll fly it by myself soon, there are special rules here — Part 103,

-“No license.
+No license.
 Away from crowds.
 No passengers,”
 Wind added, like he’d said it a hundred times.

 @image:
 The courtyard of a school.
 Children playing basketball, sitting at tables with art projects.
 Sophie and Wind among them.
 A few trees, a low building with large windows, and bright blue sky overhead.
 Wind animatedly explaining something, his hands gesturing.
 Sophie listens intently, her eyes wide with curiosity.